Overview

 The SparkNotes study guide for The Great Gatsby has consistently been the #1 guide on our site for many years running, which is a testament to the novel’s immense and enduring popularity among teachers and readers.

-Explore the full plot summary, an in-depth analysis of Jay Gatsby, and explanations of important quotes in The Great Gatsby.
+Read the free full text, the full book summary, an in-depth character analysis of Jay Gatsby, and explanations of important quotes from The Great Gatsby.

 Upgrade to PLUS and get instant access to all the study tools